-Al, lounging in his chair, two thumbs on his armholes now, Mr. Hoople addressed her.
+Lounging in his chair, two thumbs on his armholes now, Mr. Hoople addressed her.
 "Say, look at here, Mena!
 What you think if me 'nd you was to get married, hey?"

 So there her romance unfolded.
 Now she'd had fourteen years of it, and the fancy work besides.

 In addition she had the cooking, the making of beds, the sweeping, dusting, and the mending.
-Until Al got to the business college stage, she'd had a good deal of Al too.
+Un-til Al got to the business stage she'd had a good deal of Al too.

 But as Mr. Hoople said, every little helps.

-Her fancy work first helped to buy her clothes.
+Her fancy work first helped to buy her little clothes.
 Then, as fewer clothes were bought for her, it helped to pay the rent.
-Later on, it began to help to buy clothes for growing Al, and still later, to help pay his tuition at the business college.
+Later on, it began to help to buy clothes for growing Al, and still later to help pay his tuition at the business college.
 There are many ways in which every little helps, but long ago hers had ceased to remain little.
 Still, virtuous activity brings its own reward.
 Hadn't Mr. Hoople said he'd given a good nickel for a waltz?"

 "Did you?" answered Mr. Hoople, idly turning a page of his paper.
-There was nothing almost indulgent in his tone, kindly, contending, whimsical.
-"Well, I guess you fathet you all kinds of dances before he come to shayou."
+There was something almost indulgent in his tone, kindly, condescending, whimsical.
+"Well, I guess your father led you all kinds of dances before he come to shake you."

-Mrs. Hoople blinked suddenly; was as if the light hurt her red-rimmed, over eyes.
-"Anyways, he took me to Coney," she stammered incoherently, after a pause; "itonly coa quarter, too.
-A dime there and a dime back, a nickel if you will."
+Mrs. Hoople blinked suddenly.
+It was as if the light hurt her red-rimmed, overworked eyes.
+"Any-way, he took me to Coney," she muttered incoherently, after a pause: "it only costs a quarter, too.
+A dime there and a dime back, and a nickel if you dance."